Skip to content

 Leon County Mosquito Control is a “dependent” division, meaning it is funded by taxes through the Board of County Commissioners.

 In Florida there are 73 species of mosquitoes, of those, only a dozen or so are considered of public health concern as disease vectors.
-Scientists estimate there are forty thousand mosquitoes for every man, woman and child alive on earth.
+Scientists estimate there are forty thousand mosquitoes for every person alive on earth.

 Malaria occurred in all 67 counties in Florida and was once a major scourge.
 Imported by European colonists, malaria-infecting mosquitoes made it into the New World in cargo and baggage and by people with the disease.